Table of Contents

 - Copyrighted, pornographic, obscenity, and other content that violates international, federal, state or local regulations, as well as under institutional policies and contractual obligations will be removed without prior notice.

 - Confidential information should not be discussed or shared in any Zoom session.
-Please be aware that the current implementation of Zoom is not HIPAA compliant, and therefore, cannot be used for Personal Health Information (PHI) related activity.

 - Hosts are responsible for managing their recordings with the option to record locally or on the Zoom cloud.